sara-sabr/technology-budgeting/handbook.md

 - Is the product owner empowered to rapidly make authoritative decisions on behalf of the organization?
 - Is the product owner prepared to spend most of their work hours fulfilling the requirements of this new role?
-- Is agency leadership prepared to have product decisions led by identified user needs, based on direct conversations with those users, rather than leadership’s personal preferences?
+- Is leadership prepared to have product decisions led by identified user needs, based on direct conversations with those users, rather than leadership’s personal preferences?
 - Does the RFP establish clear requirements about the regular delivery of working code, documentation, testing, and ownership of all work products remaining with the Crown?

 ### Beware the customized commercial software trap